 Authors

-1 Master of Science in Rangeland Management, Faculty of Natural Resources, Tarbiat Modares University, Noor.
+1 Department of Rangeland Management, Faculty of Natural Resources, Tarbiat Modares University, Noor.
 Iran.

-2 Department of Rangeland Management Faculty of Natural Resources, Tarbiat Modares University (TMU) Noor P.O.Box (46417-76489), Mazandaran Province, Iran.
+2 , Department of Rangeland Management, Faculty of Natural Resources and Marine Sciences, Tarbiat Modares University, Noor.
+Iran.

-3 Associate Professor, Department of Agricultural Extension and Education, Faculty of Agriculture, Tarbiat Modares University, Karaj.
+3 Department of Agricultural Extension and Education, Faculty of Agriculture, Tarbiat Modares University, Karaj.
 Iran.

-4 Professor, Department of Development, Faculty of Biotechnology and Agriculture, University of Liège, Belgium
+4 Department of Development, Faculty of Biotechnology and Agriculture, University of Liège, Belgium.

 Abstract

-Effective natural resource governance requires moving beyond state-centric approaches and embracing interactive frameworks that engage diverse stakeholders in decision-making processes.
-Despite the growing global discourse on good governance, the mediating role of Corporate Social Responsibility (CSR) in linking stakeholder interactions to governance efficiency remains underexplored—particularly in regions heavily dependent on natural resources.
-This study aims to examine the impact of stakeholder interactions on the effectiveness of good natural resource governance, with CSR as a mediating variable.
-The research is applied in nature and employs a descriptive–analytical methodology.
-The statistical population includes employees of governmental organizations and active mining units in Takab County, West Azerbaijan Province.
-Data were collected using a structured questionnaire and analyzed through structural equation modeling (SEM) using Smart PLS software.
-Reliability and validity indices confirmed the adequacy of the research instrument, and the coefficient of determination indicated strong explanatory power of the model.
-Findings revealed that stakeholder interactions have a significant positive effect on CSR and governance efficiency.
-Moreover, CSR positively influences governance and plays a moderate mediating role between stakeholder interactions and governance outcomes.
+Effective natural resource governance requires moving beyond state-centered approaches to embrace interactive frameworks that involve diverse stakeholders in decision-making.
+Despite growing global attention to good governance, the mediating role of Corporate Social Responsibility (CSR) in linking stakeholder interactions to governance effectiveness remains understudied, especially in resource-dependent regions.
+This applied, descriptive-analytical study examines the impact of stakeholder interactions on good natural resource governance efficiency, with CSR as a mediating variable.
+The population includes employees of government organizations and active mining units in Takab County, West Azerbaijan Province.
+Data were collected via structured questionnaires and analyzed using structural equation modeling (SEM) with Smart PLS software.
+Reliability and validity indicators confirmed the adequacy of the instrument, and the model exhibited strong explanatory power.
+Findings reveal that stakeholder interactions significantly and positively affect CSR and governance efficiency.
+CSR also positively influences governance and moderately mediates the relationship between stakeholder interactions and governance outcomes.
 Specifically, the standardized path coefficient between stakeholder interactions and CSR was 0.673, with a t-value of 14.413, indicating a highly significant effect at the 99% confidence level.
-The results suggest that sustainable natural resource governance cannot rely solely on governmental mechanisms; rather, it requires multi-actor collaboration, strengthened organizational responsibility, and enhanced social capital.
-Accordingly, policymakers can facilitate effective governance and sustainable development by designing participatory strategies and improving institutional accountability.
+The results suggest that sustainable natural resource governance requires multi-actor collaboration, strengthened organizational responsibility, and enhanced social capital beyond governmental mechanisms.
+Policymakers can promote effective governance and sustainable development by designing participatory strategies and improving institutional accountability.

 Keywords